-The Contra Costa Republican Party is excited to endorse these Republican candidates in the 2018 election cycle.
+The Contra Costa Republican Party is excited to endorse these Republican candidates and ballot measures in the 2018 election cycle.

 For more information or to make a contribution to their campaign, you can click on their title to link you to their webpage.
 To get involved in your community for these candidates, please visit our 'Get Involved' page.